yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Why It Matters:

-Brands that clearly communicate their identity are easier for users and AI systems to understand.
+Clear brand identity improves understanding for both users and AI systems.

-Positive Finding:

-Your brand identity is clearly defined and communicated.

-Negative Finding:

-Your brand identity may be unclear or difficult to interpret.

 ---